Influenza vaccines for the 2023-24 flu season are now available! We recommend flu vaccine for all children 6 months of age and older.

 For detailed answers to questions, see also these useful links:

 At this time we are not accepting new patient transfers from in or out of town.
-We want to provide our existing patients with the best care possible, and limiting our new patient to infants only will help us do that.
-We will review this policy as time passes and make adjustments accordingly.
+We want to provide our existing patients with the best care possible, and limiting our new patients to infants only will help us do that.
+We will review this policy regularly and will update this site as needed.